 ^[3] Metrolink reported boardings on all train lines that service Riverside County.
-Trips for FY 19/20 are based on ticket sales, not boarding counts.
+Trips for FY 19/20 are based on ticket sales.

-^[4] Specialized transportation trips for FY 19/20 include Measure A & Section 5310 funded projects
+^[4] Specialized transportation trips for FY 19/20 include Measure A & FTA Section 5310 funded projects

 748 general public respondents (including 33 in Spanish) and 55 agency respondents - brought back information related to the following themes: